-The situation today is different.
-The fort enjoys huge popularity among locals and travelers alike.
+The Nahargarh Fort is the most popular fort in Jaipur among locals and travelers, alike.
 So what makes it so popular?
 The recent renovations over the last few years have enhanced the beauty of the fort.

 The authorities have started promoting it too.
 You cannot find a better place for the kaleidoscopic views of Jaipur.
 In not too distant past, the wax museum and sculptor park were also added.